u8slvn/sutoppu/README.md

     print('I want to eat that fruit!')
 ```

-## Failure report
+## Error report

 It can be difficult to know which specification failed in a complex rule.
-Sutoppu allows to list all the failed verifications by getting the `failed` attribute after a specification use.
+Sutoppu allows to list all the failed verifications by getting the `errors` attribute after a specification use.
-The `failed` attribute is reset each time the specification is used.
-For each failed specification, it returns a dict with the name of the specification class for key and the decription provide in the class for value.
-In the case where the specification failed with a `not` condition, the class name and the description are prefixed with `Not`.
+The `errors` attribute is reset each time the specification is used.
+For each failed specification, it returns a dict with the name of the specification class for key and the description provide in the class for value.
+In the case where the specification failed with a `not` condition, the description are prefixed with `Not ~`.

 ### Example